Samuel Thomas Russell: Engagement at Drury Lane

 Russell appeared accordingly at Drury Lane, in September 1795, as Charles Surface in Sheridan's The School for Scandal and Fribble in David Garrick's Miss in Her Teens.
 The performance is unchronicled by John Genest, whose first mention of Russell is on 6 October as Humphrey Grizzle in Prince Hoare's Three and the Deuce.
 Though disapproving of Russell's Charles Surface, the prince commended his Fribble.
 Russell made a success, in May 1796, in an original part unnamed in an anonymous farce called Alive and Merry, unprinted.
 On 2 June he took, jointly with Robert Palmer, a benefit performance.
 The pieces were Hamlet and Follies of a Day; what Russell played is unknown.
 These were his only recorded appearances at this time.
 During the summer months he took the Richmond Theatre, at which he played leading business, and he also acted as a star in the country.

-In April 1797 he was, at Drury Lane, the first Robert in Frederic Reynolds's Will.
+In April 1797 he was, at Drury Lane, the first Robert in Frederick Reynolds's The Will.
 He also played Valentia in Elizabeth Inchbald's The Child of Nature.
 Tattle in William Congreve's Love for Love was assigned him in November, and in June 1798 he was the original Jeremy Jumps in John O'Keeffe's unprinted Nosegay of Weeds, or Old Servants in New Places.
 Lord Trinket in George Colman's The Jealous Wife and Saville in Thomas King's Will and no Will were given the following season, and he was, in May 1799, the original Sir Charles Careless in First Faults, by Maria Theresa Kemble.